thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Functions.desc.md

 }
 ```

-Awesome, you guys just created a function.
+Awesome!
+We just created a function.
 If we want to see the value of our function, we just type in the name of the function to our REPL (read, evaluate, print, loop):

 ```javascript
 function greet() {